alireza-brtn/alireza-brtn/README.md

-- 👋 Hi, I’m @alireza-brtn
+- 👋 Howdy.
+My name is Alireza Baratian.
+You can call me Ali by the way.
 - 👀 I’m interested in Linux and everything running on top of it!
 - 🌱 I’m currently learning LPIC-1
 - 💞️ I’m looking to collaborate on any fun, collaborative and useful project.